seL4/website/Contribute/pull-requests.md

 - Explain any context:
   - is it part of a greater set of changes?
-  - are any concurrent PRs (in other repositories) dependent on this pull request?
+  - are any concurrent pull requests (in other repositories) dependent on this pull request?
   - provide links in the description.

 - State what testing has been performed.
 For the kernel, if a new major feature